 Schools, students, and teachers across the system benefit when there are effective options for learning.
 A school of choice expands options and potentially improves educational outcomes overall for the community.
 Redesigned models also offer opportunities to engage other partners (in business and the community).
 Before COVID, administrators and teachers from other schools across the district and state visited Innovation Lab and then used what they learned in the implementation of their own programs.
-For example, Hamilton Avenue School brought their 5th grade classes to InLab for an experiential learning field trip; Windrose Program teachers visited InLab to meet with teachers about project-based learning, and the planned Innovation Lab expansion to 9th grade has increased our visibility in the community.
-Adminstrators and teachers from schools around the state, country, and as far away as Switzerland and Colombia have visited our program and garner advice from our faculty as they build a new high school.
+For example, Hamilton Avenue School brought their 5th grade classes to InLab for an experiential learning field trip; Windrose Program teachers visited InLab to meet with teachers about project-based learning, and the Innovation Lab expansion to 9th grade has increased our visibility in the community.
+Adminstrators and teachers from schools around the state, country, and as far away as Switzerland and Colombia have visited our program and garnered advice from our faculty as they build develop their own programs.

 An additional but essential benefit is that Innovation Lab acts as a hub for research and development of innovative practices that have the potential for scale throughout the system.
 We are well aware that we are operating in a period of change, and while we must adapt we must also carefully research and test new approaches for efficacy before implementing them district wide.
 The “school of choice within a school” model allows for effective R&D that can benefit students without removing them from the full complement of educational resources available within the high school.
 It allows us to pilot change on a small scale before spreading it across our vast institution to pursue systemic change.
 “As schools and other cultural institutions find themselves out of step with the transition from a mechanization-focused, industrialized society to an ecologically minded, information-based society.
 Teaching is coming to be seen in terms of helping to develop awareness of self, others, humanity, and the more-than-human world” (Davis et al., 2015).